 Adding hobbies and interests can support a resume with little to no professional experience or highlight important interests that extend beyond your work history and education.
 Some companies may look favorably on resumes that include hobbies and interests as they might help employers connect with you on a personal level.

-In this article we’ll discuss how to list hobbies and interests on your resume, when you should include this section, what types of hobbies and interests work best and which you should leave off.
+In this article, we discuss how to list hobbies and interests on your resume, when you should include this section, what types of hobbies and interests work best, and which you should leave off.

 Hobbies vs. interests

 Hobbies and interests are closely related but may not always be the same.
 Hobbies are activities that you engage in, while interests are passive ideas or topics.
 For example, you might list “international travel” as a hobby if it’s something you do regularly.
 If the employer is interested to know more about that hobby, you may be asked to elaborate during an interview.

 If you are interested in travel but have done very little of it, that would be considered an interest.
 You might include this on your resume to show potential employers that you’re open to jobs that require traveling to different countries, for example.

 When to include hobbies and interests on your resume